 - After the table is completely coated, wrap a rag around your finger and wipe off any drips along the underside.

 - Regardless of how you apply poly, you'll likely end up with some runs on the edges.
 So constantly check the edges as you work and be ready to smooth out runs with a brush.

 Table legs — especially shaped legs — are almost impossible to coat smoothly with a brush.
 So instead, hang them from the ceiling with wire and spray them.

-Tweezers are an essential emergency tool.
-If a fly, brush bristle or lint ends up in the finish, you can surgically remove it.
+- Tweezers are an essential emergency tool.
+If a fly, brush bristle or piece of lint ends up in the finish, you can surgically remove it.

 - Wet-sanding leaves the surface perfectly smooth but dull.
 To restore the shine, apply two coats of wipe-on polyurethane (available in gloss, semigloss and satin).
 Wiping results in a very thin, fast-drying coat, so flaws like dust nubs or sags are less likely.